opiter09/Fossil-Fighters-Champions-Randomizer/README.md

   do to change this is edit the text input, making sure to use the vivosaurs' Numbers, and separating each by a comma and any number of spaces.
 Also, all entries after the 25th will be ignored
-- You will never be able to dig up the DP vivosaurs.
-This is because I honestly don't feel like trying to handle editing them, and I want everyone to be revivable
+- DP vivos can, in fact, be dug up, and other things can turn into DP vivos accordingly, since I actually know where they are in FFC
 - There is an option to also disallow Post-Game vivos from appearing on randomized teams, because if they're broken then I mean it's no fun if the enemy has 3.
-Other than that and not including or effecting Legendaries and DLC, the team randomization has no rules
+Other than that and not including or affecting Legendaries and DLC, the team randomization has no rules

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and you run it by dragging and dropping an FFC ROM onto randomize.exe.
 You MUST put the ROM in